The water sector – contributing to the implementation of Grenada’s NDCs

 • 2022 Poster competition with St. George's Lions Club on World Water Day Facebook

-• in 2022 a video on youth development in the water sector and three awareness-raising short films on rainwater harvesting were produced and broadcast on all national TV stations (see Youtube links on the bottom).
+• 2022 video on youth development in the water sector and three awareness-raising short films on rainwater harvesting were produced and broadcast on all national TV stations (see Youtube links on the bottom).

 • A radio jingle about the Challenge Fund for Agriculture was broadcast on several radio stations.